KDE/digikam-doc/menu_descriptions/menu_importtool.rst

 :menuselection:`Device --> Cancel`

-    Cancel all operations done in background with the device, as thumbnails loading, downloading files, renaming, etc.
+    Cancel all operations done in background with the device, such as thumbnails loading, downloading files, renaming, etc.

 :menuselection:`Device --> Close` :kbd:`Ctrl+W`